 Investing should always come last in your wealth accumulation plan.
 There are two main reasons for this:

 A WORD OF CAUTION: Many people think higher risk investments mean they have a higher chance of reward and greater chances to increase their wealth accumulation.
 This may or may not be true.
-High risk investments also have a greater chance of loss.
+High risk investments also have a greater chance of loss, which can be catastrophic.
+Try to find a balance with investments that are likely to help you accumulate wealth over time, not necessarily in one high risk shot.
+“Slow and steady wins the race” is very applicable when it comes to investing.

 People in desperate situations tend to think they must opt for a high-risk investment to “make up for lost time” or “get back to where they started”.
 This could be dangerous for your wealth accumulation plan.